rromanotero/os_labs/5_Multicore/README.md

 - Printing to the screen
 - Running Code in 4 CPU Threads
 - Measuring elapsed time by reading a timer's counter
-- Using a timer interrupt that *ticks*
+- Using a timer interrupt that *ticks* for periodic tasks

 The code is in main.c.
 Main begins executing and creates three CPU threads, each of which will do different tasks.
 One will print to the screen.
 A second one will work together with a timer interrupt to print the number of ticks.
 A third one will read user input and draw a square on the screen, and a last one...
 I've forgotten, you can check it out.If you've written multithreaded code before you'll understand immediately what is happening.